FIGNews Brief

 • FIG dropped 7-8% to $18.92, erasing a double-digit gain from just one day earlier

-• The stock trades at 66.0x forward P/E on $1.1bn TTM revenue, a valuation that assumes no credible competitor shows up
+• The stock trades at 66.0x forward P/E on $1.1bn TTM revenue — a valuation that leaves no room for a credible competitor

 What Actually Happened